eduardo-vidals/Algorithms-Part-II/Week.01_WordNet/README.md

 Your first task is to build the WordNet digraph: each vertex v is an integer that represents a synset, and each directed edge v→w represents that w is a hypernym of v.
 The WordNet digraph is a rooted DAG: it is acyclic and has one vertex—the root—that is an ancestor of every other vertex.
 However, it is not necessarily a tree because a synset can have more than one hypernym.

 ## Shortest Ancestral Path
 An ancestral path between two vertices v and w in a digraph is a directed path from v to a common ancestor x, together with a directed path from w to the same ancestor x.
 A shortest ancestral path is an ancestral path of minimum total length.
-We refer to the common ancestor in a shortest ancestral path as a shortest common ancestor.
-Note also that an ancestral path is a path, but not a directed path.

 ## Measuring the Semantic Relatedness of Two Nouns
 Semantic relatedness refers to the degree to which two concepts are related.